DonnavanStaddon/MilestoneProject/README.md

 * I used W3C CSS to validate the css side of the website
 * I used W3C Markdown to validate the html side of the website

-# How i tested this website:
+### How i tested this website:

-I have scrolled throo this website and clicked on all the buttons to make sure all of the buttons and links work accordingly
+#### I have scrolled throo this website and clicked on all the buttons to make sure all of the buttons and links work accordingly

+i.
+The Home button leads back to the home page or main page of this website the home button features on all of the pages >Index.html >contact.html >resume.html i have tested the home button on all og these pages and it works

+ii.
+The contact button leads back to the contact page of this website the contact button features on all of the pages >Index.html >contact.html >resume.html i have tested the home button on all og these pages and it works

+iii.
+The resume button leads back to the resume page of this website the resume button features on all of the pages >Index.html >contact.html >resume.html i have tested the home button on all og these pages and it works